huntforhomesaz/cleanout2closing-site/content/pages/for-realtors-and-professionals.md

 - You are a Realtor with clients facing an inherited, trust, or senior transition property.
 - You are an attorney or licensed fiduciary who needs the property side handled and documented well.
-- You are part of a senior community, care team, or lending group that sees families struggle with â€œwhat do we do with the house?â€
+- You are part of a senior community, care team, or lending group that sees families struggle with "what do we do with the house?"

 Cleanout2Closing is the consumer-facing brand I use when I step into those situations as a Realtor-led estate transition concierge.